Chile Garlic Potato Recipe

 The recipe was flipping HOT!
 Like you need a glass of milk, hot.
 While my version is still pretty flaming, I balanced the heat a little more by increasing the acidity with soy sauce and seasoned rice vinegar.
 Brown sugar adds a little caramel to the blend and gives a sweet aftertaste.

 I also omitted the crushed red chili flakes, as the sauce was spicy enough.
-Green onions for garnish stayed, adding a little fresh snap to each bite.
+Green onions for garnish stayed, adding a little fresh snap and crunch to each bite.

 So there ya go.
 Another fantastic potato recipe in the books.
 Even though these Chile Garlic Potatoes have use Asian ingredients, the recipe can be served with anything from BBQ chicken to Mongolian Beef.